 5. The Goldsmith’s Company

 The Goldsmith’s were responsible for testing the quality and Gold and Silver and regulated the trade of the Goldsmith.
-The word ‘trademark’ comes from the time when craftsmen were required to bring their goods to the hall for ‘assaying and marking’.
-It was also responsible (and still is) for checking the quality of the coins produced by the Royal Mint in a process called ‘The Trial of the Pyx’.
-The name ‘Pyx’ refers to the chests in which the coins were transported and derives from the ‘Pyx chamber’ in Westminster Abbey where the chests were kept.
-The ‘Trial’ is named after the Metal Plate against which the coins are tested against.
+The word ‘hallmark’ comes from the time when craftsmen were required to bring their goods to the hall for ‘assaying and marking’.
+It was also responsible (and still is) for checking the quality of the coins produced by the Royal Mint.
+This is a process called ‘The Trial of the Pyx’.
+The name ‘Pyx’ refers to the chests in which the coins were transported.
+It derives from the ‘Pyx chamber’ in Westminster Abbey where the chests were kept.
+The ‘Trial’ is named after the Metal Plate against which the coins are tested.
 The Goldsmiths Hall is on Foster Lane in London.

-Determining presidence must have been tricky and for positions six and seven the issue became insurmountable especially with feelings running high and honour at stake.
-The Skinners and the Merchant Taylor’s had a history and in 1484 turned to violence during the Lord Mayor’s river procession.
+Determining precedence must have been tricky.
+For positions six and seven the issue became insurmountable especially with feelings running high and honour at stake.
+The Skinners and the Merchant Taylor’s had a history.
+In 1484 it turned to violence during the Lord Mayor’s river procession.
 With such a delicate scenario, a solution was devised which meant that the Skinners and the Merchant Taylors changed position every year.
 It is thought that the phrase “at sixes and sevens” came about because of the dispute.

-6 & 7.
-The Merchant Taylor’s Company (alternating with position 7 every year with the Skinners)
+6&7.
+The Merchant Taylor’s Company (alternating with the Skinners for position 7 every year)

 The Merchant Taylor’s were given their first Royal Charter by Edward III in 1327.
-Initially an association of citizens who worked as Tailors and Linen Armourers the company grew to such an extent that it controlled the tailoring trade.
-Linen Armourers made the padded tunics worn underneath suits of armour, important pieces of clothing in a City often at the heart of warfare.
+Initially an association of citizens who worked as Tailors and Linen Armourers.
+The company grew to such an extent that it controlled the tailoring trade.
+Linen Armourers made the padded tunics worn underneath suits of armour.
+These were important pieces of clothing in a City often at the heart of warfare.
 The Merchant Taylor’s Hall is on Threadneedle Street (quite appropriately) in the City of London.

 Haberdashers sold things such as ribbons, gloves, pins and caps and Hats.
-The company first received its Royal Charter in 1448 and were joined by the Hatmaker’s Fraternity in 1502 meaning that there were two groups represented Haberdashers of Small Wares and Haberdashers of Hats.
+The company first received its Royal Charter in 1448.
+The Haberdashers were joined by the Hatmaker’s Fraternity in 1502.
+This meant that there were two groups representing Haberdashers of Small Wares and Haberdashers of Hats.
 Haberdashers Hall can be found at 18 West Smithfield in London.

 9. The Salter’s Company